What Is Disruption?

 Disruption Requires Revolutionary Thinking

-In order to have creative disruption an individual or organization must start by having revolutionary thinking.
-This means revolutionizing the way that things are done, taking a hard look at what is working within the organization and what is not, then asking questions that address how things became stagnant, how these things can be “undone”, and then clearly defining a desired outcome.
+In order to have creative disruption, an individual or organization must start by having revolutionary thinking.
+This means revolutionizing the way that things are done, taking a hard look at what is working within the organization and what is not, then asking questions that address how things became stagnant, how these things can be “undone”, and then clearly defining the desired outcome.

 What do you want your business to look like when it has been revolutionized?
-What role do your employees play in the disruption?
+And what part do your employees play in the disruption?
 What impact do you want to have on the world?
 How will you add value to your company, your customer, and your staff?
 As you add value to your community, whether local or global, you add value to your company.